Welcome to Year 6

 Children are expected to read at home at least four times a week.
 This can be with an adult or independently and should be recorded in the reading journal.

-A normal day in Year 6 consists of Spelling, Maths, English and Comprehension every day, with a selection of non-core subjects through the week including: Games, PE, Science, RE, Music, Spanish or Computing, History or Geography and PSHE.
+A normal day in Year 6 consists of Spelling, Maths, English and Comprehension every day, with a selection of non-core subjects through the week including: PE, Science, RE, Music, Spanish or Computing, History or Geography and PSHE.

 As readers, we will use a variety of texts from the school reading spine.
 We will study a range of texts about adaptation and evolution; study a range of fiction and non-fiction texts and books about environment; and study a selection of stories and poems.